CSpanias/cspanias.github.io/_posts/2023-11-21-HTB - Keeper.md

 > PuTTY's default format is `.ppk`: copy the contents on the note and copy it to a new file with `.ppk` file extension locally.
 Then, create a .pem key file using `puttygen`.

+> [SSH's man page](https://linux.die.net/man/1/ssh): ssh will simply ignore a private key file if it is accessible by others.

 ```shell
 puttygen key.ppk -O private-openssh -o key.pem
 chmod 400 key.pem